JackSzwergold/Writing/memories/Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector.md

-## Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector: About a Neighborhood Burnout Who Protected Children
+## Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector
+### About a Neighborhood Burnout Who Protected Children

 By Jack Szwergold